We all are not as much as aware of ransomware attacks as we should be because these may cause serious problems for you and your business.

 So in this post, we’ll learn a few things about ransomware, how it can affect your system, and how to prevent it from happening in the first place-

-What ransomware exactly is?
+What exactly is ransomware?

 Ransomware is a kind of malware or malicious software designed to block access to your computer for the money.
-Recently attacking cyber world that encrypts your file and attacker demands ransom (a sum of money demanded or paid for the release of a captive) to decrypt your files.
+Recently attacking cyber world that encrypts your file and attacker demands a ransom (a sum of money demanded or paid for the release of a captive) to decrypt your files.